 Classes can teach you how to recognize the signs of a sudden cardiac arrest, when to call emergency medical services, how to do CPR, and how to use an AED.

 But as always, in an emergency, call 911 immediately.
 If you’re somewhere that has an emergency response system that includes a clearly visible number, call that number for assistance.
 In either case, an operator can give instructions on how you can help someone who has sudden cardiac arrest.

 How the FDA Regulates AEDs

-As part of its regulatory oversight, the FDA closely monitors reports of device malfunctions, and reviews reports from consumers and manufacturers of AEDs.
+The FDA reviews AEDs and their necessary accessories, such as batteries and pad electrodes, for safety and effectiveness.
+As part of its regulatory oversight, the FDA closely monitors reports of device malfunctions, and reviews such reports from consumers and manufacturers of AEDs.

 Although the FDA regulates AEDs as medical devices, it does not regulate the resuscitation guidelines for the use of these devices.
 Visit this American Red Cross website to learn how and when to use an AED.

-The FDA maintains a list of AED devices that are FDA-approved.
+The FDA maintains a list of FDA-approved AEDs and FDA-approved AED accessories.
 Certain AEDs that do not appear on the FDA-approved list are considered “legacy devices.”
 Although some of these legacy devices are still in use, they may no longer be legally marketed.